Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 Check the Web URL

-If you miss it, you can also check from the CloudFormation outputs.
+If you missed it, you can also check it from the CloudFormation outputs.

 4. Login

-Click on the Web URL (the part like https://d3pv66btvgugv1.cloudfront.net) and you'll see the login screen.
+Click the Web URL (the part like https://d3pv66btvgugv1.cloudfront.net) to display the login screen.
 Enter your email address and password.

-A verification code will be sent to the email address you specified.
-Enter it and click [Confirm] to complete registration.
+A "code" will be sent to the email address you specified.
+Enter it and click [Confirm] to complete your registration.

-After logging in, you will see the following top page.
+After logging in, you'll be able to see the top page below.

-New Claude models, including Claude Opus 4.6, are now available.
+New Claude models like Claude Opus 4.6 are now available.

-You should immediately disable the UI that allows anyone to create an account.
+The UI that allows anyone to create an account should be disabled immediately.

-You can disable self-signup by overriding selfSignUpEnabled in envs in generative-ai-use-cases/packages/cdk/parameter.ts.
+You can disable this by overriding selfSignUpEnabled in envs in generative-ai-use-cases/packages/cdk/parameter.ts.

 '': {